Andrewx991/CsvWorker/README.md

 # Assumptions

-## How to handle files its already seen.
+## How to handle files its already seen

 Requirements stated to only process new files.
 New files were defined as the name was not yet observed.